Lenhan231/hugo_aws/README.md

 # hugo_aws
-This repo is for workshop.
+This repository is use make a static website with hugo to note the worklog proposal of OJT at AWS FCJ